What Is Hitbox In Rocket League? What's The Best Hitbox For Your Car?

-In rocket league, you may think that no matter what car you choose, it won’t really affect your game too much on the field.
-However, the fact of the matter is that your choice of vehicle can really alter your playstyle, your effectiveness in different scenarios and your level of success in matches.
-In a game like Rocket league with such small margins for error and fast placed, frantic gameplay, you can’t afford to put yourself at a disadvantage.
+In a game like Rocket league with such small margins for error and fast-paced, frantic gameplay, you can’t afford to put yourself at a disadvantage.
 So it’s important to educate yourself on car body types and hitboxes for each car in Rocket League.

 What is a Body Type in Rocket League?

-Firstly, you will need to understand what a car body type is.
-These are essentially a range of preset stats that are applied to a certain category of car.
-These body types come in five varieties which are the Dominus, plank, octane, hybrid and breakout body types.
+Body Types are essentially a range of preset stats that are applied to a certain category of car.
+These body types come in six varieties which are the Dominus, Plank, Octane, Hybrid, Merc and Breakout body types.
 Each body type has its own set of stats that make them better in certain scenarios than others.
-For example, the octane has a higher roof and will, therefore, win more kickoffs than a lot of other body types.
-Whereas the Dominus has a much lower and flatter shape meaning that it will lose most 50/50 challenges.
-However, this shape makes it much better at air dribbling and flicks than other cars.
-5:39

 What is a Hitbox in Rocket League?